guitarino/guitarino.github.io/content/IsThisReal.md

 "Wow...
 I don't know what to say...
 If my mind is inside the simulation, where is my body?
 How is my body doing?"

 "It's on the hospital bed beside me, and it's fine!..
 I mean, it's great and hot as always!
-You've been on a good diet, I promise"
+You've been on a good diet, I promise!"

 "Can't I just wake up?"

 "I think you're stuck inside your own brain for now...
 I don't know how long it's going to last, but at least now that we can communicate!
 Let's try something!
 Can you focus your energy to create a virtual body, like I have?
 Just remember what you looked like, and imagine yourself standing next to me!"

 "Erm..
-Alright"
+Alright."

 Pamela closed her eyes, and soon, the millions of faces all merged into one little sphere.
 It rolled close to Jim, and out of that sphere, materialized the body of Pamela, exactly as she remembered herself, with her hair, her usual skin, the clothes she usually wore at home.
 To Jim, her body looked ever-so-slightly weird, because everything was inverted from left to right, although he quickly realized why that was the case.